openxla/xla/docs/shapes.md

 * By convention, dimensions are listed in increasing order of dimension number.
-For example, for a 3-dimensional array of size `[A x B x C]`, dimension 0 has size `A`, dimension 1 has size `B` and dimension 2 has size `C`.
+For example, for a 3-dimensional array of size `[A x B x C]`, dimension 0 has size `A`, dimension 1 has size `B`, and dimension 2 has size `C`.

-  Some utilities in XLA also support negative indexing, similarly to Python;
+  Some utilities in XLA also support Python-like negative indexing:
-  dimension -1 is the last dimension (equivalent to `N-1` for an `N` dimensional array).
-For example, for the 3-dimensional array described above, dimension -1 has size `C`, dimension -2 has size `B` and so on.
+  Dimension -1 is the last dimension (equivalent to `N-1` for an `N` dimensional array).
+For example, for the 3-dimensional array described above, dimension -1 has size `C`, dimension -2 has size `B`, and so on.

 * Two, three, and four dimensional arrays often have specific letters associated with dimensions.
 For example, for a 2D array: